Foblex/f-flow/public/docs/en/f-canvas-component.md

 ## Methods

-- `fitToScreen(toCenter?: IPoint, animated?: boolean): void;` Adjusts the canvas to fit the screen, optionally centering around a specified point and using animation.
+- `fitToScreen(toCenter?: IPoint, animated: boolean = true): void;` Adjusts the canvas to fit the screen, optionally centering around a specified point and using animation.

 - `oneToOne(): void;` Sets the canvas scale to 1:1, ensuring elements are displayed at actual size with animation.

+- `centerGroupOrNode(id: string, animated: boolean = true): void;` Centers the canvas around a group or node with the specified ID, optionally using animation.

 ## Styles